GreatFruitOmsk/pyqtdeploy-mirror/doc/build_sysroot.rst

 ---------------------------

-:program:`build-sysroot.py` will build and install Qt, Python, sip and PyQt5 as specified using command line options.
+:program:`build-sysroot.py` will build and install Qt, Python, sip and PyQt5 as specified using command line options:

-The supported actions are:

 .. cmdoption:: --h, --help